OmenWild/big-temperature-card/README.md

 | show_unit       | boolean or string    | optional                 | false   | Show the unit of measurement in the trend field.
 If a true boolean, then get it from the `current` sensor.
 If a string, then just show the string (useful for sensors that do not have a `unit_of_measurment`). |
 | round_to        | int                  | optional                 | 0       | Number of decimals to round the current temperature to.                                                                                                                                                         |
 | vertical_height | HTML unit of measure | Required<br/>for Masonry | 200px   | Height of the card in Masonry.                                                                                                                                                                                  |

+The four sensors (`current`, `low`, `high`, and `trend`) can be set to floats for testing to find the color settings you like best, and to see how the auto-scaling works.

 The `trend` setting will display a per-hour trend below the current temperature.
 You have to create this sensor.
 See [below for an example](#how-to-create-a-per-hour-temperature-trend).